Guide to CPF Nominations & How to Make One In Singapore

-How will My CPF Monies be Distributed?
+How Will My CPF Monies be Distributed?

-Upon your demise, the CPF Board will write to your nominees.
+Following your demise, the CPF Board will write to your nominees.
 Following that, your nominees will be able to claim their share of the CPF monies from the CPF Board at any time.

 - What Happens to Your Debts When You Die?